sample swatch of the crossed ribs stitch in gray yarn

 2x2 Garter Rib Stitch example & Title Slide for "How to Knit the 2x2 Garter Rib Stitch"

-Variation on the 2×2 Rib with alternating rows of p2k2 and purl stitches.
+Variation on the 2×2 Rib with alternating rows of purl two, knit two.

 9. Fisherman’s Rib